 Methodology

 We ran 20 queries across 5 AI search engines (ChatGPT, Perplexity, Gemini, Grok, and Claude) once per week for three consecutive weeks between March 6 and March 15, 2026.
 Each query was sent as a real-time API call, simulating how actual users interact with these platforms.
 We tracked 25 B2B SaaS brands across 5 categories (CRM, Project Management, Email Marketing, Analytics, and Dev Tools), recording which brand each engine listed first in its response.
+Consensus is defined as 4 or more of the 5 engines agreeing on the same #1 brand.

 Frequently Asked Questions